 Foundational to every CCCU institution are the leaders who serve as trustees of the institution.
 These leaders are entrusted with ensuring their institution fulfills its Christ-centered mission within its context.
 We provide a number of resources to equip and empower these leaders as they guide the future of Christian colleges and universities around the world.

 This three-day summer program in a retreat-like setting provides an opportunity for CCCU presidents and their board chairs to learn together, alongside peers from a number of other institutions, about best practices in governance specifically for Christian colleges and universities.
 The program allows the president and board chair to learn good governance principles, to understand the unique yet complimentary roles each plays in the continued health of their institution, to deepen their personal relationship so they can work together well, and to develop specific ideas for follow-up when they return home.
-This program occurs every-other-year and will take place in 2018.

 We provide consultation to boards on a wide variety of topics on an as-needed basis.